Georgetown completes shocking Big East run and punches its NCAA tournament ticket

 So impactful was Ewing’s presence in the conference as a player that when he announced he would be attending Georgetown, Dave Gavitt, the founder and original commissioner of the Big East, proclaimed it was time for the tournament to move to the Garden, which became its home in 1983.

 The configuration of the Big East underwent modifications in the ensuing decades, with, for instance, Syracuse, Pittsburgh and Boston College leaving for the ACC and Connecticut departing and rejoining this season.
-The Bluejays, meantime, joined in 2013 when the conference again retooled.
+The Bluejays joined in 2013 when the conference again retooled.

 Through it all, Georgetown had its moments, including winning the title in 2007 in the third season under then-coach John Thompson III.
 The Hoyas advanced to the finals twice more over the next three seasons but since had become a shell of the program that reigned throughout the Big East’s first decade.

 Which is why Saturday’s appearance in the final resonated throughout the Big East.
-Georgetown mattered again, leaving open the promise of what may be in store under Ewing, who has vowed to make the Hoyas again a regular participant in Big East tournament finals.
+Georgetown mattered again, leaving open the promise of what may be in store under Ewing, who has vowed to make the Hoyas a regular participant once more in Big East tournament finals.

 “Obviously for Georgetown this is deeply personal,” Ackerman said.
 “I think for Patrick and for the program to take the step this year and to prove I think to everybody that coach Thompson’s legacy is alive and well, and now the torch has been handed off to his protege, and in a way things are coming full circle.”